HcashOrg/hcwallet/aiticketbuyer/README.md

-ticketbuyer
+aiticketbuyer
 ===========

-Package aiticketbuyer provides automatic purchase of tickets from a Hcd wallet.
+Package aiticketbuyer provides automatic purchase of ai tickets from a Hcd wallet.

 ## Documentation